-- The mission planning phase should ensure that your photos have aside overlap >60% and image front overlap >80%.
+- The mission planning phase should ensure that your photos have a side overlap of>60% and image front overlap of>80%.
 We recommend using a mission planner such as the Skycatch flight app if you have a compatible DJI drone!

 - Ground Surface Composition

-- Area with high level of ground features (non-uniform surface colors, patterns, textures)
+- Area with a high level of ground features (non-uniform surface colors that contain patterns and textures)

-- Less than 25% of the total surface area is “uniform surfaces” such as snow, water, forest, bright/highly reflective materials (such as solar panels or glass)
+- Less than 25% of the total surface area contains “uniform surfaces” such as snow, water, forest, bright/highly reflective materials (such as solar panels or glass)

 - Time of day and lighting conditions

-- Flying within one hour before and after 12pm (or peak sun) provides optimal shadow conditions (least amount of shadows).
+- Flying within one hour before and afternoon (or peak sun) provides optimal lighting conditions with the least amount of shadows.

-- If multiple flights are required for a large site, avoid extreme variations in lighting and shadows by performing flights in similar lighting conditions if possible.
+- If multiple flights are required for a large site, avoid extreme variations in lighting and shadows by performing flights in similar lighting conditions.

 - If the collection area is very large, take note if there is inconsistent cloud cover over time.
-Large variance in cloud conditions can cause the photos to have large variance in light level, which can cause stitching to fail and accuracy to suffer.
-If you encounter this situation, we recommend using a pre-processing software such as Lightroom, to even out the brightness and contrast across all photos prior to uploading to Skycatch.
+Large variance in cloud conditions can cause the photos to have a large variance in light level, which can cause the stitching to fail and accuracy to suffer.
+If you encounter this situation, we recommend using pre-processing software such as Lightroom, to even out the brightness and contrast across all photos before uploading to Skycatch.

 - The footprint of photos from each flight must maintain the minimum overlap requirements (listed above)

-- The flights should occur within the same general span of time to avoid large changes in lighting conditions
+- The flights should occur within the same general period to avoid large changes in lighting conditions

 Guidance for datasets that are processed with GCPs:

-- When using the Skycatch Printable GCPs, please follow these guidelines to get the best conditions for successful processing every time:
+- When using the Printable Skycatch Control Points (GCPs or Checkpoints), please follow these guidelines to get the best conditions for successful processing every time:

 - Ensure you have accurately surveyed the GCP at the exact center point.